aleksas/lt-stress-project/README.md

 # Questions
 - How many times fused and liepa stress are equal when vdu stress is not, and other combinations.
+- How well different stressors perform on homoforms?